Prakhar-Bhartiya-Madlab/NeuroSync-PB_version/README.md

 UE5 Demo project : https://drive.google.com/file/d/1jpG91_29ohro7YA3Mr6PF4S3TUVBuMGo/view?usp=sharing

 A more permissive licence will come with later versions of the model.

+If using LiveLink local api, set your IP in :  livelink > connect > livelink_init.py

 Dimensions output are  :